myramade/alien-attack-game/README.md

 # ALIEN ATTACK GAME

 Alien Attack is a game I created using Scatch, block coding software.
 The game has a simple storyline, graphics, sounds, and motion.
-I'll walk you through the elements of the game, feel free to use the files provided (just remember to provide attribution) or create your own.
+I'll walk you through the elements of the game, feel free to use the files provided (***just remember to provide attribution***) or create your own graphics and game.

+**The inspiration for the game is the movie: Gravity **

+Tools I used:
+- [Canva](http://canva.com) to create backgrounds and sprite graphics
+- [Audacity](https://www.audacityteam.org/) to edit and convert audio to mp3
+- [Astronaut Voice app](https://appgrooves.com/ios/584369584/astronaut-voice/qneo) to create the space audio for the gam
+- [Scratch](https://scratch.mit.edu/) to build the game
+- [Htmlifier](https://sheeptester.github.io/htmlifier/) to convert my scratch file to an html viewable and playable file

 Let's get started.